 We are seeking any interested singers who would like to augment our choir and be a part of these exciting concerts to be held at Costa Hall.

-The Geelong Chorale will perform Te Deum by Giuseppe Verdi in the first half of the program.
+The Geelong Chorale will perform Polovtsian Dances by Borodin in the first half of the program.
 The second half of the concert will include the usual Proms’ fare including Jerusalem, Land of Hope and Glory, I Vow to Thee, My Country, as well as the Toreador Song from Carmen.

 It is a wonderful opportunity to sing with a full symphony orchestra on the big stage of Costa Hall in front of a large audience.
 The conductor for this concert is Kevin Cameron, Director of Middle School Music at Geelong Grammar School.